tdiprima/threejs-playground/docs/drawing/There is no polyline.md

 ## Polyline

-What the hell is it, anyway?

 A polyline is just a way of drawing shapes using only straight lines and connecting the dots.

-## Do we have one in three.js?
+<span style="color:#0000dd;">Do we have one in three.js?</span>

-Nope!
-There is no built-in class specifically named "Polyline" like in Fabric.js.
+No. There is no built-in class specifically named "Polyline" like in Fabric.js.

 But we're programmers, and we can make one.